MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/windows-8-10/index.md

 ### 4. Creating an adapter

-1. Click on the "Create new" button next to **Adapters** and download the **Java** adapter sample.
+1. Click on the "New" button next to **Adapters** and download the **Java** adapter sample.

     > If Maven and MobileFirst CLI are not installed, follow the on-screen **Setting up your environment** instructions to install.
+    Alternatively, download [this prepared .adapter artifact](#) and deploy it from the MobileFirst Operations Console using the **Actions → Deploy adapter** action.

     ![Image of create an adapter](create-an-adapter.png)